Transgender rights in the United States: Federal sex-segregated facilities access policy

 On June 1, 2015, the Occupational Safety and Health Administration (OSHA) issued nonbinding guidance titled A Guide to Restroom Access for Transgender Workers, recommending that all employers, including federal contractors, allow employees to use restrooms consistent with their gender identity.
 The guidance remains publicly available but has no legal force.
 On August 18, 2016, the U.S. General Services Administration (GSA) issued GSA Bulletin FMR 2016-B1, formally titled Implementation of Executive Order 13672 – Gender Identity Non-Discrimination in Federal Facilities Managed by GSA and published in the Federal Register under the heading Clarification of Nondiscrimination in the Federal Workplace.
 The bulletin interpreted the prohibition of sex discrimination under the Federal Management Regulation (FMR) to include gender identity, thereby extending nondiscrimination protections to transgender individuals in GSA-managed facilities—including restrooms, locker rooms, and other sex-segregated spaces—without documentation requirements.
 The policy applied to both federal employees and members of the public visiting GSA-managed federal buildings.

 On January 20, 2021, President Joe Biden signed Executive Order 13988: Preventing and Combating Discrimination on the Basis of Gender Identity or Sexual Orientation, which directed agencies to ensure that access to bathrooms and other sex-segregated facilities in federal buildings was provided based on gender identity, consistent with the Supreme Court's decision in Bostock v.
 Clayton County (2020).
-EO 13988 was never formally repealed, but its enforcement was largely superseded in practice beginning January 21, 2025, following President Donald Trump's issuance of Executive Order 14168: Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government, which redefined federal policy to recognize only "biological sex" and directed agencies to remove gender-identity-based access rules from federal facilities.
+On January 21, 2025, President Donald Trump issued Executive Order 14168: Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government, which redefined federal policy to recognize only "biological sex" and directed agencies to remove gender-identity-based access rules from federal facilities.

 On April 29, 2024, the Equal Employment Opportunity Commission (EEOC) issued and immediately put into effect its updated Enforcement Guidance on Harassment in the Workplace, which for the first time explicitly stated that gender identity discrimination under Title VII includes denying employees access to restrooms consistent with their gender identity, as well as imposing dress codes or pronoun usage inconsistent with a person's gender identity.
 The guidance applied to all covered employers, including federal agencies, and was intended to provide interpretive clarity in light of the Supreme Court's decision in Bostock v.
 Clayton County.